SummaryRead the full fact sheet

 Interruptions to your gas or electricity supply can affect your daily life for a short or long time.
 You may have to think of new ways to continue bathing, eating and keeping warm.
-The following are suggestions you may find useful.

 Power blackout – general suggestions